 The answer to the question, as is so often the case, is 'yes' and 'no'.
-There are fundamental things about ourselves which we can't change, including some basic wiring about our personality and our human temptation to be selfish (or to use the biblical language, our capacity to sin).
+There are fundamental things about ourselves which we can't change, including some basic personality wiring and our human temptation to be selfish (or to use the biblical language, our capacity to sin).
 These things we carry with us, they are part of what makes us both wonderfully unique and universally human... but in other ways, people can, and do, change.
 It is possible to grow and flourish, to develop capacities we didn't realise we had, or traits we lacked when we were younger.

-Paula Radcliffe is still the women's marathon world record holder: the time she set in London almost 20 years ago is still over a minute quicker than any other woman has ever run the marathon.
-By any measure it is a remarkable achievement: and yet, this is the same Paula Radcliffe who finished 299th at the World U13 cross country championships fifteen years before that.
+In 2003 Paula Radcliffe set a record for the women's marathon which stood for nearly two decades - until Brigid Kosgei bettered it in 2019, it was over a minute quicker than any other woman had ever run the marathon.
+By any measure it was a remarkable achievement: and yet, this is the same Paula Radcliffe who finished 299th at the World U13 cross country championships fifteen years before that.
 By sheer hard work and dedication, she took a reasonable gift and turned it into a world beating one.
 She changed.

 And in today's passage, Jesus returns to his home town - the place where he grew up, where the older folk might still remember him as 'little Jesus with the grubby knees.'
 And they just can't get their heads around the authoritative public figure they see before them: 'Isn't this...?'
-In fact their scepticism is a form of inverted snobbery: 'Isn't he the carpenter's son?' - in other words: 'Do people like that really become rabbis and prophets?
+In fact, their scepticism is a form of inverted snobbery: 'Isn't he the carpenter's son?' - in other words: 'Do people like that really become rabbis and prophets?'